Xiaoyang-Rebecca/xiaoyang-rebecca.github.io/subpage/deepearaser.md

 - [[PythonCode]](https://github.com/Xiaoyang-Rebecca/DeepEraser)

-*This is just a prototype use COCO pretrained weights without any additional training.
+*This is a prototype only using COCO pretrained weights without any additional training.

 ---
 << [Back](../)